 Exchange of an Asset

 This is the most complicated of all dispositions due to the tax code complexity involved.
 The IRS requires the basis be recorded correctly in the exchange.
 Often exchanges involve more than just a simple ‘I’ll give you my 2000 Pickup Truck for your 2000 Pickup Truck’.
 Basis adjustments include the costs associated with these exchanges and of course there are ‘Boot’ issues too.
-So in the case of an exchange, please consult with your accountant to determine the basis of the asset received in the exchange.
+In the case of an exchange, please consult with your accountant to determine the basis of the asset received in the exchange.

 Exchanges are both voluntary and involuntary and include some of the following: